jqhoogland/calculum/README.md

 First, Frinklang is written in Java.
 Second, it isn't open source.
 Third, it doesn't use UCUM, which IMHO is the best (i.e., legible and compact) unit coding system we have.

+## Why not an existing library like [UOM](https://github.com/iliekturtles/uom)?

+Many existing libraries that work with units and measures are principally non-exhaustive.
+They enumerate allowed units and measures as types, which is great because it's (probably) faster and can guarantee "unit-safety" at compile time rather than runtime.

+I needed an alternative that focused more on flexibility and extensibility, and I was willing to sacrifice some performance and unit-safety to get there.

 ## Why